apache/submarine/README.md

 ### Goals of Submarine

 #### Model Training (Experiment)

-- Can run experiment (training jobs) on prem, on cloud.
-Via easy-to-use User-Interfaces
+- Run/Track distributed training `experiment` on prem or cloud via easy-to-use UI/ API/ SDK.
-- Easy for Data-Scientist (DS) to manage training code and dependencies (Docker, Python Dependencies, etc.) .
+- Easy for data scientists to manage versions of `experiment` and dependencies of `environment`
-- ML-focused APIs to run/track experiment from Python SDK (notebook), REST API, and CLI.
-- Provide APIs to run training jobs by using popular frameworks (Standalone/Distributed TensorFlow/PyTorch/Hovorod).
+- Support popular machine learning frameworks, including **TensorFlow**, **PyTorch**, **Horovod**, and **MXNet**
-- Pre-packaged Training Template for Data-Scientists to focus on domain-specific tasks (like using DeepFM to build a CTR prediction model).
+- Provide pre-defined **template** for data scientists to implement domain-specific tasks easily (e.g. using DeepFM template to build a CTR prediction model)
+- Support many compute resources (e.g. CPU and GPU, etc.)
-- Support GPU and other compute speed-up devices.
+- Support **Kubernetes** and **YARN**
-- Support running on K8s/YARN or other resource management system.
 - Pipeline is also on the backlog, we will look into pipeline for training in the future.

 #### Notebook Service

-- Submarine is target to provide notebook service, which allows users to create/edit/delete a notebook instance (such as a Jupyter notebook) running on the cluster.
+- Submarine aims to provide a notebook service (e.g. Jupyter notebook) which allows users to manage notebook instances running on the cluster.
-- Users can submit experiment, manage models using Submarine SDK.

 #### Model Management (Serving/versioning/monitoring, etc.)

 - Model management for model-serving/versioning/monitoring is on the roadmap.

-## Easy-to-use User-Interface of Submarine
+## Easy-to-use User Interface

-Like mentioned above, Submarine is targeted to bring Data-Scientist-friendly user-interfaces to make their life easier.
-Here're some examples of Submarine user-interfaces.
+As mentioned above, Submarine attempts to provide **Data-Scientist-friendly** UI to make data scientists have a good user experience.
+Here're some examples.

-### Submit a distributed Tensorflow experiment via Submarine Python SDK
+### Example: Submit a distributed Tensorflow experiment via Submarine Python SDK

 #### Run a Tensorflow Mnist experiment
 ```python